Ensembl/EpiRR/README.md

  - a valid project name
  - one or more pieces of raw data, available through a supported archive
  - consistent metadata attributes for samples referenced in the raw data
  - an experiment type, as per the IHEC metadata requirements

+Each piece of raw data should be referenced once, duplicate entries will be rejected.

 Optionally, you can include any of the following:
  - a text description of your reference epigenome